-‘DWTS’ Drama: Nick Viall Trolled By William Shatner; Tom Bergeron Earns A Truce
+‘DWTS’ Drama: Nick Viall Trolled By William Shatner, Tom Bergeron Earns A Truce

 What do you think about the Dancing With The Stars feud brewing between Nick Viall and legendary actor William Shatner?
 Join the conversation by following the Inquisitr on Twitter (@IQShowbiz) as well as finding out the latest on this developing situation.

-[Featured Images by Gustavo Caballero & Phillip Faraone/Getty Images]
+[Featured Images by Gustavo Caballero and Phillip Faraone/Getty Images]